 Coordinated through the University's Career Center and the School of Engineering, the Department of Civil Engineering grants approval of credits for work.
 Students who are currently employed in civil engineering-related jobs are given the opportunity to discover relationships between academic topics and professional practice.
 Prerequisites: Junior standing and approval of department chair.
+Repeatable, however a maximum of 3.0 credits can replace a required elective.

-CE 495 Special Topics (1-3)
+CE 495 Special Topics (1-4)